top of page

 The published testimony from the Task Force hearings was filled with overwhelming evidence of associations’ poor governance and unfair operations.
 Consequently, the Task Force Report prepared recommendations for desirable legislative reforms to fix the problems.

-C-IHC has publicly endorsed the Task Force Report and has since promoted legislation and best practices focused on enhancing the function of HOAs while still protecting homeowners’ interests.
+The C-IHC has publicly endorsed the Task Force report and has since promoted legislation and best practices focused on enhancing the function of HOAs while still protecting homeowners’ interests.
 We have gained the support of several state legislators who appreciate our positions as being different from those of the industry groups.
+The C-IHC will continue to serve as the voice of homeowners living in condominiums, cooperatives, townhomes and planned unit developments.

-The CIHC will come to your community, when invited, to speak about history of common-interest communities and homeowners associations, owner issues and current legislation,.
-We will also help you form an owner group so you can be heard by your, board, property manager and legislators.
+When invited to do so, the C-IHC will come to your community to speak about the history of common-interest communities, owner issues and current legislation.
+We will also help you form an owner group so you can be heard by your board, property manager and legislators.

 bottom of page